 The current Tricare Prime annual enrollment fee for retirees is \$230 for individuals and \$460 for families for both enlisted and commissioned military retirees, according to DoD documents.
-The proposed changes would inall ranks would pay \$700 per individual and \$1,400 per family.
+The proposed changes would increase Tricare Prime enrollment fees for junior enlisted retirees at pay grades E-6 and below to \$325 per individual and \$650 for families by October 2008.

 Enlisted retirees at pay grades E-7 and above would pay \$475 for individuals and \$950 for families by October 2008 under the proposed changes.
-Retired officers of
+Retired officers of all ranks would pay \$700 per individual and \$1,400 per family.